Ruslan Chagaev: Chagaev vs. Ruiz

 From the opening bell, both boxers fought at a high pace, with Chagaev attempting to bob and weave while Ruiz tried to come forward, work behind the jab and clinch when in close range.
 From the third round, Chagaev started dictating the action, moving in and out of range, hurting Ruiz and throwing him out of position several times and successfully deflecting Ruiz's attempts to tie him up and smother in a clinch.
 Going into the championship rounds, Ruiz was finally finding some success as Chagaev seemingly slowed down, however Chagaev had the upper hand in the second half of the eleventh and in the twelfth round, raising his arms in celebration after the bell rang.
 Ultimately Chagaev took a split decision with scores of 117–111 and 116–112 in his favor, and 115–114 for Ruiz.
+Both American and Eastern European media expressed criticism over a 115–114 score.
+The Boston Globe had Chagaev winning 116–112.
 "I had many difficult fights in my career, but Ruiz was probably my most difficult win.
 The difficulty came from the fact that it was a title eliminator.
 The American had a lot more experience than I had, and that gave him a major psychological advantage", Chagaev later said about the fight.
 Chagaev became the mandatory challenger for a shot at Nikolai Valuev, the WBA heavyweight champion at the time.
 Valuev was sat ringside and believed Chagaev was the rightful winner.
 At the conclusion of 2006, Chagaev was ranked No.9 heavyweight in the world by The Ring; Nikolai Valuev was ranked 8th; John Ruiz was ranked 10th.